Wiedemann-Franz law violation domain for graphene and nonrelativistic systems: Brief Interpretation of Results

-In summary, we have gone through comparative research on Lorenz ratios for 3D, 2D NR and G systems for a systematic search of the WF law violation domain.
+In this section, we will quickly revisit our results and try to interpret them briefly in terms of the transformation from non-fluid to fluid description.
+Here, we have gone through comparative research on Lorenz ratios for 3D, 2D NR and G systems for a systematic search of the WF law violation domain.
 During our analysis, we found the WF law violation domain of Fermi energy (normalized by a fixed temperature), where the Lorenz ratio deviates from one.
 First, we have used standard solid state book-based non-fluid expressions of Lorenz ratio for the 3D-NR case, which are also applied for 2D-NR, 3D-G, and 2D-G cases.
 For all cases, the Lorenz ratio remains constant in the higher values of normalized Fermi energy.
-This fact is well in agreement with the universal validity of the WF law in metal systems, which can be described by the 3D-NR case of the electron gas having larger Fermi energy ($2-10$~eV) or normalized Fermi energy 400-2000 at $60^\circ$ K. Depending on the definition of specific heat at constant volume and Fermi energy, we will get two possible saturated values of Lorenz ratios - 1 and 2, where former is experimentally observed (average) value but one may mark the saturating domain as the WF law obeying domain.
+This fact is well agreement with the universal validity of the WF law in metal systems, which can be described by the 3D-NR case of the electron gas having larger Fermi energy ($2-10$~eV) or normalized Fermi energy 400-2000 at $60^\circ$ K. Depending on the definition of specific heat at constant volume and Fermi energy, we will get two possible saturated values of Lorenz ratios - 1 and 2, where former is experimentally observed (average) value but one may mark the saturating domain as the WF law obeying domain.
 If one identifies two domains - less and greater than $10$ value of normalized Fermi energy (i.e. $\frac{\ep_F}{T} < 10$ and $\frac{\ep_F}{T} > 10$), then the former domain of all cases show the deviation of WF law.
 This tuning of normalized Fermi energy is conveniently possible for 2D-G system only via tuning the electron doping.
 Recently measured Lorenz ratio by Crossno \textit{et al.}~\cite{crossno2016observation} indicates the violation of the WF law in the lower normalized Fermi energy domain, which is popularly called as Dirac fluid (DF) domain.
 Using standard solid state or non-fluid theory for 2D-G system, we also find WF law violation in the lower normalized Fermi energy domain.
 However, non-fluid theory gets less than one values of Lorenz ratio, while experiment gets its greater than one values.
-It demands that we may have to transit towards a fluid-type description from the standard non-fluid expressions of the Lorenz ratio.
+It demands that we may have to transist towards a fluid-type from the standard non-fluid expressions of the Lorenz ratio.
 So far, to the best of our knowledge, this straightforward thermodynamical phase space analysis of Lorenz ratio, based on non-fluid theory is missing in the literature.
 Present work is fulfilling this gap, which may be considered one of the important contents of present article.
-A next level content of present article is its fluid based calculations, whose outcomes are summarized in the next paragraph.
+A next level content of present article is its fluid based calculation,whose outcomes are summarized in the next paragraph.